brytjy/intent-classification/README.md

 # intent-classification
-Intent classification implementation for NLU component of a chat bot.
+intent classification implementation for NLU component of a chat bot.

+view ipython notebook for full code data set included